 Cave No: IV

 This rock cave faces the west.
-The exposure of this rock to the fury of monsoonal and intermonsoonal rains causing damage to the rock could be seen by the cleavage of the rock to some degree.
-This may possibly due to the long length of the cave which is 78 ft and 34 ft wide with a height of 18 ft.
+The exposure of this rock to the fury of monsoonal and inter-monsoonal rains causing damage to the rock could be seen by the cleavage of the rock to some degree.
+This may possibly be due to the long length of the cave which is 78 ft and 34 ft wide with a height of 18 ft.
 Brahamin Scriptures have been engraved beneath the small Repledges (Katarama).
 Inside this cave is the Load Buddha’s Image House (“Budhu Madura” in Sinhalese).
-This cave has been transformed into two caves by building a wall separating it into two caves form where the rock has been cleft.
+This cave has been transformed into two caves by building a wall separating it into two caves from where the rock has been cleft.
 Inside the image house is a reclining Buddha Statue.
 Just below the Repledge (Katarama) of the rock picture of a Dhagaba has been engraved.

 Cave No: V